 Blooom will then automatically analyze the investments in your 401(k) and alert you to any potential issues.
 Think: hidden fees or investing too conservatively — or too aggressively.
 Then, it helps you alleviate those issues by showing you investments that may work better for you — and may lower how much you’re paying in fees.

 The tool adjusts your 401(k) within 30 days of signup and then every 90 days after.
 But our favorite part?
-You don’t have to actually move your 401(k).
+You don’t have to actually move anything in your 401(k).
 Just link it to Blooom.

 Blooom’s fees are $10 per month.